High data quality in the German Soccer League

 “Mmmh, delicious – I love these energy bars after sports and buy them again and again”, my friend tells me and gives me her discount code for the new bar.
 My friend is a loyal customer who even acts as a brand ambassador – that’s a dream result for marketing activities.

-And multi-buyer analytics are essential to this.
+And multi-buyer analytics are essential.

 Eine Frau beisst in einem Müsliriegel.
 Symbolbild für die Multibuyer Analyse in udo